n-p-soft/jack_midi/README.md

 This program is using some code from jack_umidi, which does quite the same thing but only for USB MIDI devices on FreeBSD (by Hans Petter Selasky).

-Main author: Nicolas Provost, 2025 <dev@nicolas-provost.fr>.
+Main author: Nicolas Provost, 2025.